jjjutla/FibreTag/README.md

 - **Enhanced Brand Image:** Adopting a transparent and sustainable model enhances the brand's image, appealing to the growing demographic of conscious consumers.
 - **Reduced Returns:** With features like AR try-ons, consumers can make more informed decisions, potentially reducing return rates.
 - **Market Differentiation:** In a competitive market, being a part of a transparent blockchain system can differentiate a supplier or manufacturer from competitors, potentially attracting more business.

+## Business Model and Tokenomics:
+- The rental model can also be a source of continuous revenue to cover gas fees.
+- A portion of the platforms profits can be set in a pool to hedge against future gas fee volatility.
+- Brands or users can stake a certain amount of VET tokens for VTHO, which can be used to cover the operational costs on the platform.
+- Users with the loyalty pass can earn VTHO to offset gas fees by making purchases and leaving reviews.

 ### MIT License